Mice are shy rodents. In fact, most rodents are.

 Before we begin, you need to know that mice can carry some diseases, such as Hantavirus.
-You should always approach mice with caution!
+You should always lure out mice with caution!

 Why Do Mice Hide From Humans?

 Because we are much bigger than they are!
-What would you do if a giant was trying to tempt you out of a hiding place?
-You would stay there, right?
+What would you do if a giant tried to tempt you out of a hiding place?
+You would stay there.
 I know I would!

 It is not just your size that will concern a mouse.
-They are likely to have run into a human before, and it probably didn’t go that well.
+They will likely have run into a human before, which probably didn’t go well.
 Most people consider mice to be pests, and when faced with a pest, most people will react with an attempt to attack the mouse.

-If that has happened to this mouse, then it will be fearful of any human.
-Therefore, the mouse will remain in a place of relative safety until the threat has passed. i.e. you have left the area.
+If that happens to this mouse, it will be fearful of any human.
+Therefore, the mouse will remain in a place of relative safety until the threat has passed. i.e., you have left the area.